GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-honorcode.md

    1. Actively share helpful resources that you used with your classmates
    1. Building a collaborative/shared data clearinghouse
    1. Sharing is caring
-   1. Be willing to share resources (code, explanations of concepts, papers, etc) with the rest of the class
+   1. Be willing to share resources (code, explanations of concepts, papers, etc.) with the rest of the class
 1. Balance honest individual effort with collaboration
    1. Time divisions: time to try on your own (take a reasonable crack at it, but once you hit a wall…) → time to discuss with others/pose questions → time to finalize/ look at others’ code
    1. Friendly competition